microsoft/Application-Insights-Workbooks/Documentation/Contributing.md

     }
     ```
     **Note that the second item in the galleries array, it has a "categoryKey".
 It should be match with a "key" in a virtual category.**

+## now that you have your workbook and settings files...

+1. clone the repo, if you haen't already.
+2. create a new branch `git checkout -b nameOfNewBranch`
+3. create a folder in the `Workbooks` folder, or find an existing category folder if you are making a new category
+4. within that folder, create a new folder for your new workbook.
+Put your .workbook and settings.json file there.
+    * the "id" for your workbook will be the folder path itself, like `Workbooks\My New Category\My New Workbook\my workbook.workbook` would have an id of `My New Category\My New Workbook`
+5. add your new files to the branch with the appropriate `git add` command
+6. commit your changes to your branch with git commit, with a useful message, like `git commit -m "Adding my new workbook to my new category"`
+7. push your branch to the github repo via git push: `git push -u origin nameOfNewBranch`
+8. in github, create a pull request for your new branch to master.
+Again, use useful text for the name of your PR and in the PR, describe what you are changing, what your workbook does, add a screenshot if possible.
+9. A validation build will take place to make sure your workbook is valid json, doesn't have hardcoded resource ids, etc.
+10. if your build passes, and someone else with write access to the repo approves your PR, complete your PR
+11. within a few minutes, you should see your new workbook in the appropriate gallery in the portal.